Ctrl-X/Siribro/README.md

 Unstable version...
 Description may not reflect the actual work

-# Siribro : The Bot that looks like human
+# Siribro.js : The Bot that looks like human

-# Description
-Siribro is a dialog based bot that can adapt his behavior based on the answers of the user.
+Siribro is a dialog based bot in javascript that can adapt his behavior based on the answers of the user.
 You can build a very complex dialog flow to handle many scenario or just play with a simple conversation.
 You can run Siribro on any project even those without a server side code (like an moblie hybrid app).

 # Dependencies
-Siribro has only a *jQuery* dependency.
+Siribro has only a **jQuery** dependency.
 It is used for DOM control and AJAX request.
 Any version of jQuery should work.
 We will try to remove this dependency in a future version.